Skip to main content

 Aeschylus, Sophocles and Euripides are the three Athenian tragedians whose plays survive in any number.
 The festival competitions of the fifth century BCE involved many other tragedians (Choerilus, Phrynichus, Pratinas, Ion of Chios, Agathon and others), but their work is lost except for fragments.

-What is major innovations?
+What are major innovations?

 Show answer